 Day One - Post-Surgery

 An art therapist came to offer Aleks the opportunity to have something interesting to do from bed.
 It turned out she already knew Aleks because she lives near our house and walks her dog on our street.
 Aleks knows all the dogs on our street.
 I don't, but he does and their owners tend to know Aleks.
 He worked with some clay-type stuff.
-Later, a volunteer who brings a dog in came by for Poodle therapy.
-Aleks liked that a lot.

 I wrote the following update for the interested parties on the internet: